rwynn/monstache-site/src/advanced.md

 To simply pass the original document through to Elasticsearch, set `output.Passthrough = true`

-`output.Index`, `output.Type`, `output.Parent` and `output.Routing` allow you to set the indexing metadata for each individual document.
+To set indexing metadata on the document use `output.Index`, `output.Type`, `output.Parent` and `output.Routing`.

 If would like to embed other MongoDB documents (possibly from a different collection) within the current document before indexing, you can access the `*mgo.Session` pointer as `input.Session`.
-With the mgo session you can use the [mgo API](https://godoc.org/gopkg.in/mgo.v2) to find documents in MongoDB and embed them in the Document set on output.
+With the mgo session you can use the [mgo API](https://godoc.org/github.com/globalsign/mgo) to find documents in MongoDB and embed them in the Document set on output.

 ### Javascript